Frank Zappa's musical language

 Playing triads upon the major and minor tonics is about the most normal thing you can do in Western music.
 All details of Brett's reasoning can be found in his own study and his response to me (left menu), as well as my objections and examples to the contrary, so this doesn't have to get repeated here.
 One has to consider the following:

 1) Brett is asking you to switch your coordinates of what's consonant and dissonant when listening to Zappa's diatonic instrumental music.
-In his case one has to experience the rules as presented further below, rules that don't exist in traditional harmony.
+In this case one has to experience the rules as presented further below, rules that don't exist in traditional harmony.

 2) Don't make this switch when listening to his songs (with lyrics).